-7. Review the following items in the Security View details pane:
+8. Review the following items in the Security View details pane:

-Item Description Enable Auto Logout Check if the Auto Logout function is enabled or not Set Login Message Check if the Login Message is configured or not Disable Non-encrypted TCP/UDP Ports Check if Non-encrypted TCP/UDP Ports are disabled or not Enable Account Login Failure Lockout Check if the Account Login Failure Lockout function is enabled or not Enable Trusted Access Check if the Trusted Access function is enabled or not Enable Password Complexity Strength Check if the Password Complexity Strength Check function is Check enabled or not Enable Configuration File Encryption Check if the Configuration File Encryption function is enabled or not Enable Broadcast Storm Protection Check if the Broadcast Storm Protection function is enabled or not Set SNMP Trap/Inform or Syslog Check if the SNMP Trap/Inform or Syslog Server is set or not Server Change Default Password/SNMP Check if the Default Password or SNMP Community String is set Community String or not
+Item Description Enable Auto Logout Check if the Auto Logout function is enabled or not Set Login Message Check if both the Web Login Message and Web Login Fail Message are configured or not.
+Disable Non-encrypted TCP/UDP Ports Check if non-encrypted TCP/UDP Ports are disabled or not.
+HTTP, Telnet, and Moxa Proprietary Protocol should be disabled.
+SNMP must be set to V3 only.
+Enable Account Login Failure Lockout Check if the Account Login Failure Lockout function is enabled or not Enable Trusted Access Check if the Trusted Access function is enabled or not.
+At least one rule must be set.
+Enable Password Complexity Strength Check if the Password Complexity Strength Check function is Check enabled or not Enable Configuration File Encryption Check if the Configuration File Encryption function is enabled or not.
+At least one rule must be enabled.
+Enable Broadcast Storm Protection Check if Broadcast Storm Protection is enabled or not.
+For eCos switches, MXview checks whether Broadcast Storm Protection is enabled.
+For EDR switches and routers, MXview checks whether at least one form of DoS protection is enabled.
+For MXnos switches, MXview checks whether at least one of the following is enabled or not: Broadcast, Multicast, or DLF protection.
+Set SNMP Trap/Inform or Syslog Check if the SNMP Trap/Inform or Syslog Server is set or not Server Change Default Password/SNMP Check if the Default Password or SNMP Community String is set Community String or not

-- 8. To modify the colors used to indicate the security levels: - a.
+- 9. To modify the colors used to indicate the security levels: - a.
 Navigate to Menu (□) → Preferences.
 The Preferences screen will appear. - b.
 Under the Display section, expand Security View. - c.
 In the Colors for check result section, modify the color used to indicate a security level.

 - d.
 Click Save.

-- 9. To define a custom security profile:
+- 10. To define a custom security profile:

 - a.
 Navigate to Menu (□) → Preferences.

 The Preferences screen will appear.

 - b.
 Under the Display section, expand Security View.

 - c.
 From the Profile drop-down list, select User-defined.